 Fun fact – the first solar watch ever was released to the public in 1972, and it was called the Synchronar.
 It cost $500, and at that time, that was a lot of money.
 Actually, the equivalent price in today’s dollars is around $3000.
 We’ve sure come a long way from that, since you can now buy solar watches almost everywhere, and for under 50 bucks.
 But, you will probably want to get one from a more reliable manufacturer, such as Seiko, Casio, and Tough Solar.

 Watches With GPS

 GPS watches can track your running routes, they can give you directions and they can log data about all your workouts.
-They usually have a lot more features than just integrated GPS, and you can also use them to play music, measure your heart rate and see the amount of calories you’ve burned on your workout.
+They usually have a lot more features than just integrated GPS, and you can also use them to play music, measure your heart rate, and see the number of calories you’ve burned on your workout.

 As a champion of GPS and navigation, Garmin is definitely among the top brands that manufacture these types of watches.
 But many sports brands have also come out with their versions.
 Both Adidas and Nike are among those brands, and they also have computer and phone apps that will allow you to sync all of your workout data, and keep track of your day-to-day progress.

 Another more quirky use of GPS in watches is to keep track of the current time, both in terms of accuracy and when you move time zones.
 Both Seiko and Citizen are well known for their watches in this area.